 The Realm of Cloud and Fog: Shuinandong

-Located at the foot of Keelung Mountain, with the famous Yin Yang Sea and the remains of a thirteen-level refining and smelting plant nearby; Shuinandong is listed on the international tourist hot spot as Shui-Jin-Jiu (also known as water-gold-nine) along with two close-by attractions, Jinguashi and Jiufen.
-From the Shuinandong parking lot and through Liandongli Trail, visitors can get access to Shuinandong Village, also known as small Jiufen, to enjoy its beautiful of mountain and sea views.
+Located at the foot of Keelung Mountain, with the famous Yin Yang Sea and the remains of a thirteen-level refining and smelting plant nearby; Shuinandong is listed on the international tourist hot spot as Shui-Jin-Jiu (also known as Beauty-Goodness-Eternity) along with two close-by attractions, Jinguashi and Jiufen.
+From the Shuinandong parking lot and through Liandongli Trail, visitors can get access to Shuinandong Village, also known as small Jiufen, to enjoy its beauty of mountain and sea views.

 The Golden Waterfall is located by the bank of the Tzuchiang Bridge and Changren Mining Area, beneath the Benshan Sixth Mine entrance.
 Due to the abundant rainfall at the Jinguashi Mining Area, mineral sand has turned into deposits at the riverbed, and since there is also bacteria that is clinging and growing on the rocks, the water appears to be glowing in golden color.
 When the mountain spring water and rain are discharged from the mine entrance, due to the relatively large drop in the terrain layout, a miraculous sight of a “golden waterfall” can therefore be seen and is a popular site for wedding photo shoots.